kyohmizu/kubernetes-ctf-samples/README_EN.md

 ## Rules

+⚠️ This CTF is created for learning and educational purposes.
+Do not run it in production or shared environments.

 - This CTF can be solved with basic Kubernetes knowledge and `kubectl` operations only
 - Flags are in the format `CTF{...}`
 - Obtain the flag string within the given permission scope